rdbo/libmem/docs/api/c/LM_EnumModulesEx.md

 # Description

-Enumerates all the modules in a remote processes, sending them to a callback function.
+Enumerates all the modules in a remote process, sending them to a callback function.

 # Parameters